Heritage Fair

 Regional Heritage Fair

 Teachers select stand-out projects from their classes to continue to the Regional Fair level.
-At the East Kootenay Regional Fair, students will be interviewed by judges about their Heritage Fair project.
-Awards will be given to certain students for their projects based on their strength.
+At the East Kootenay Heritage Fair, students will participate in heritage programs and be interviewed by judges about their Heritage Fair project.
+Awards will be given to certain students for their projects based on their strengths.
+View the 2023 award recipients and their projects.

 Provincial Heritage Fair

 Judges will nominate three students from the Regional Heritage Fair to present their projects at the Provincial Heritage Fair.
-The annual fair typically takes place in-person at a selected BC city.
-In 2023, the Fair will take place in Prince George from July 2nd to 5th.
+The annual fair typically takes place in person at a selected BC city.
+In 2023, the Fair took place in Prince George from July 2nd to 5th.
+The 2024 location is Victoria.

 Every year over 6000 students take part in Heritage Fairs across BC, and thousands more across Canada.